On algebraic volume density property

 The fact that locally nilpotent vector fields $\xi$ and $\eta$ generate a Lie algebra isomorphic to $\sgoth \lgoth_2$ does not imply in general that they are semi-compatible.
 However we have the following.

-\begin{proposition}[ \cite{DDK}{[Theorem 12]} ] Let $X$ admit a fixed point free non-degenerate $SL_2$-action (i.e. general $SL_2$-orbits are of dimension 3) and let $U$ (resp. $L$) be the unipotent subgroup of upper (resp. lower) triangular matrices in $SL_2$ as in Example \ref{nc.11.16.00} (2).
+\begin{proposition}[\cite{DDK}{[Theorem 12]}] Let $X$ admit a fixed point free non-degenerate $SL_2$-action and let $U$ (resp. $L$) be the unipotent subgroup of upper (resp. lower) triangular matrices in $SL_2$ as in Example \ref{nc.11.16.00} (2).
 Suppose that $\xi$ and $\eta$ are the locally nilpotent vector fields associated with the induced actions of the $\C_+$-groups $U$ and $L$ on $X$.
 Then $(\xi , \eta )$ is a semi-compatible pair.

 \end{proposition}

 \begin{remark} The assumption that the action is fixed point free and non-degenerate is essential for the validity of Proposition \ref{nc.11.16.10}.
 In the presence of fixed points the statement does not hold (see \cite{Do}) and for the degenerate case $SL_2/\C^*$ provides a counterexample because of the following.